-If the provider has been changed, a warning message will appear, informing the user that any URL filter policy using a category from the current provider will cease to operate.
+URL database provider Select the URL database provider that you wish to use.
+You can then choose its URL categories in the URL filtering module.
+If the provider has been changed, a warning message will appear, informing the user that any URL filter policy using a category from the current provider will stop functioning.
 During the migration, you are advised to apply a URL filter policy that does not involve URL categories that are about to be deleted.
 This is due to different category names according to the URL databases.

-Likewise, older URL filter policies with rules containing Extended Web Control categories have to be rewritten with the categories from the Stormshield Network Extended Web Control database.
+For example, older URL filter policies with rules containing Extended Web Control categories must be rewritten with the categories from the embedded URL database .